Eluinhost/Match-Calendar/php/OAUTH.md

 Step 3:

-Reddit should redirect the user back to `callback.php` where it will validate the response from Reddit is valid.
+Reddit should redirect the user back to `/api/callback` where it will validate the response from Reddit is valid.
 If it is not valid then the user will be redirected to the URL provided in `callback` with a query parameter `error` with the error message.

 Step 4:

-Assuming the code from Reddit was valid then the `callback.php` requests the access_token and refresh_token from Reddit.
+Assuming the code from Reddit was valid then the `/api/callback` requests the access_token and refresh_token from Reddit.
 If there are any errors in doing so the user will be redirected to the URL provided in `callback` with a query parameter `error` with the error message.
 If successful the user will be redirected to the URL with the query parameters `access_token` and `refresh_token`.